 - He couldn’t blame her illness on any one factor.

-Bear — as a verb — has several meanings, including to hold up or support a heavyweight and to suffer or endure difficulties.
+Bear — as a verb — has several meanings, including holding up or supporting a heavyweight and suffering or enduring difficulties.

-- Don’t stand on that old chair, it cannot bear your weight.
+- Please don’t stand on that old chair; it cannot bear your weight.

 - I cannot bear to see my son in pain.

-Bare, meanwhile, is an adjective that means naked or uncovered, or a verb that means to uncover or reveal.
+Bare is an adjective that means naked or uncovered or a verb that means to uncover or reveal.

-- I ended up wearing bare feet for the entire walk over the rocks as I got the best grip that way (adjective).
+- I wore bare feet for the entire walk over the rocks as I got the best grip that way (adjective).

 - I bared my arm to show them my new tattoo (verb).